SmartMeshFoundation/Photon/docs/contract_spec.md

 Note `participant1` and `participant2` must be valid addresses, and can not be identical. openChannel can be invoked by anyone with multiple times.
 This function allows two different valid addresses to construct a single one payment channel, after that they can make transfers to each other.

 **Scenario Description**
->Assume that a client has intention to use smartraiden to do payment off the chain.
+>Assume that a client has intention to use photon to do payment off the chain.
 Let's take Alice and Bob as example.
 Alice plans to send 30 tokens to Bob.
-If this is the first time that Both Alice and Bob use smartraiden to undergo offline payment and there is no channel directly connection them.
+If this is the first time that Both Alice and Bob use photon to undergo offline payment and there is no channel directly connection them.
 So, as a transfer initiator, Alice necessitates to invoke `openChannel` of the contract, and pass the address of hers and Bob's as function arguments.
 Once it returns without error, a direct channel connecting Alice and Bob has been created.
 Right at that time, there are no token deposited in this channel, Alice and Bob can make a deposit once a channel created.

 ##### Open a channel with deposit
 To create a channel within `participant` and `partner`, while depositing some amount of tokens inside.
 It is an auxiliary function provided to client which combines `openChannel` with `deposit` to save gas cost.